azencot-group/MTLinear/README.md

-# A Multi-Task Learning Approach to Linear Multivariate Forecasting
+# A Multi-Task Learning Approach to Linear Multivariate Forecasting (AISTATS 2025 poster)

 Official implementation of:
 "[A Multi-Task Learning Approach to Linear Multivariate Forecasting](https://arxiv.org/abs/2502.03571)".